Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	> See if your answer corresponds with the solution.
 If it doesn't, go back and review the differences between the Amazon EC2 purchasing options in this section.

 +	####	Amazon EC2 purchasing options scenario 1

+	<p align="center"><strong>What is your solution?</strong></p>

+	_Your manager has told you that you must set up some computing resources by using Amazon EC2.
+You are told that the project lasts at least 1 year, maybe longer.
+The resources should be located in Ireland, but they might need to move to the United States within 6 months.
+Also, some people have discussed the possibility of moving the application to Lambda later in the year.
+Which Amazon EC2 purchasing option would you recommend?_

+	> <p align="center"><strong>Solution</strong></p>
+	> The best instance purchasing option would be the Compute Savings Plans.
+It provides the flexibility needed and helps to reduce your costs by up to 66 percent.
+With these instance types, you can make changes to instances regardless of instance family, size, Availability Zone, Region, operating system, or tenancy.
+Therefore, if the project is relocated from the Ireland Region to the United States Region, your Savings Plans instances let you make that change.
+Also, if the workload is moved from Amazon EC2 to Lambda, with Saving Plans instances, you can switch to Lambda at the Savings Plans costs.